hakyimlab/phenomexcan/README.md

 # PhenomeXcan

-PhenomeXcan: mapping the genome to the phenome through the transcriptome
+[bioRxiv manuscript](https://doi.org/10.1101/833210): PhenomeXcan: Mapping the genome to the phenome through the transcriptome

-(bioRxiv coming soon)

 ## Summary